MicrosoftDocs/azure-docs/articles/site-recovery/site-recovery-vmware-to-azure-classic.md

 * **An on-premises management server**: The management server runs Site Recovery components:
   * **Configuration server**:  Coordinates communication and manages data replication and recovery processes.
   * **Process server**:  Acts as a replication gateway.
-It receives data from protected source machines, optimizes it with caching, compression, and encryption, and sends replication data to Azure storage.
+It receives data from protected source machines; optimizes it with caching, compression, and encryption; and sends replication data to Azure storage.
 It also handles push installation of Mobility service to protected machines and performs automatic discovery of VMware VMs.
   * **Master target server**: Handles replication data during failback from Azure.
     You can also deploy a management server that acts only as a process server to scale your deployment.
 * **The Mobility service**: This component is deployed on each machine (VMware VM or physical server) that you want to replicate to Azure.
 It captures data writes on the machine and forwards them to the process server.
 * **Azure**: You don't need to create any Azure VMs to handle replication and failover.
 The Site Recovery service handles data management, and data replicates directly to Azure storage.
 Replicated Azure VMs are spun up automatically only when failover to Azure occurs.
-However, if you want to fail back from Azure to the on-premises site you will need to set up an Azure VM to act as a process server.
+However, if you want to fail back from Azure to the on-premises site, you will need to set up an Azure VM to act as a process server.

-The following graphic shows how these components interact.
+The following graphic shows how these components interact:

 ![Component architecture](./media/site-recovery-vmware-to-azure/v2a-architecture-henry.png)